savycodr/Word-Guess-Game/README.md

 * The game uses setTimeout to display the correct answer screen or the winner screen at the end of the game.
 The screen automatically disappears after 3-5 seconds (depends on the screen, there is extra time to display the correct answer so the player can evaluate how close they were to winning).

-* The game plays audio after a guess and at the end of a game.
+* The game plays audio at the end of a game.

 * The game has user validation.
 It checks that the user has entered a valid letter.
+It checks that the user has entered a new letter (no repeat guesses).

 * The game shuffles the mystery words a the start of a player's session so the player won't experience the same game on refresh.